-DEV DEVELOPER - PRIOR TO ISSUE OF TITLES No. Implementation Action Subdivision Clearance A notification pursuant to Section 165 of the Planning and Development Act 2005 , is to be placed on the certificate(s) of title of the proposed lot(s) with a Bushfire Attack Level (BAL) rating or 12.5 or above, advising the existence of a hazard or other factor.
-1 (deposited plan).
+DEVELOPER - PRIOR TO ISSUE OF TITLES No. Implementation Action Subdivision Clearance 1 A notification pursuant to Section 165 of the Planning and Development Act 2005 , is to be placed on the certificate(s) of title of the proposed lot(s) with a Bushfire Attack Level (BAL) rating or 12.5 or above, advising the existence of a hazard or other factor.
+Notice of this notification is to be included in the diagram or plan of survey (deposited plan).
 The notification is to state as follows: "This land is within a bushfire prone area as designated by an Order made by the Fire and Emergency Services Commissioner and is subject to a Bushfire Management Plan.
 Additional planning and building requirements may apply to development on this land" (Western Australian Planning Commission).
 2 Comply with the relevant local government annual firebreak notice issued under s33 of the Bush Fires Act 1954.
 3 The developer will be responsible for extending reticulated scheme water network into the nominated section of the development that is compliant with the State's requirements.
-LAND DOWNER/OCCUPIER - ONGOING No. Management Action 1 Comply with the relevant local government annual firebreak notice issued under Fires Act 1954. s33 of the Bush
+LANDOWNER/OCCUPIER - ONGOING No. Management Action 1 Comply with the relevant local government annual firebreak notice issued under Fires Act 1954. s33 of the Bush